facebookresearch/hydra/website/versioned_docs/version-0.11/plugins/ax_sweeper.md

   - hydra/sweeper: ax
 ```

-and add a config corresponding to all the parameters that you want to optimize.
+And add a config corresponding to all the parameters that you want to optimize.
 For instance, the configuration corresponding to a parameter `x` may look like this:

 ```
 x: